emanualjade/test-openapi/README.md

 By default all tasks are run in parallel at the same time.

-To only run few tasks use the `only` option.
+To only run a few tasks use the `only` option.

 ```shell
 test-openapi --only 'taskNameRegularExpression/.*'